Benford behavior resulting from stick and box fragmentation processes: Introduction

 \subsection{Previous Work on Fragmentation}

-An important definition when studying a more precise statistical version of Benford behavior is the notion of the significand of a real number, i.e., its leading digits in scientific notation.
+A key definition in formulating a more general version of Benford behavior is the notion of the significand of a real number, i.e., its leading digits in scientific notation.